 Platform: Web-based, Android, iOS

 If you are looking for a simple and easily accessible application for taking notes, then Google Keep is a good option for you.
-Google keep lets you to add all kinds of notes, including images, lists and audio.
+Google Keep lets you add all kinds of notes, including images, lists, and audio.
 You can also use its remainder feature to get on with your daily chores.

-With Google Keep you can organize notes with the help of labels and color-codes.
+With this app, you can organize notes with the help of labels and color-codes.
 Native integration with Google Now and other Google services enables you to access your notes anywhere you want.

 Security is not a big concern since it runs on Google servers.
-Overall, it’s a great app for note-taking, especially for mobile platform, but not so if you are focused on PC.
+Overall, it’s a great app for note-taking, especially for mobile platforms, but not so if you are focused on PC.